 We came to Northern Greece and southern Bulgaria (aka Ancient Macedonia) in part to explore the Sephardic Jewish history of the eastern Balkans.
-A bit of background: After the Jews were expelled from Spain in 1492 many moved to Central and Southeastern Europe in the Ottoman empire where they maintained strong ties to their Spanish and Ladino backgrounds, ending with the horror of the Nazis followed by the Communists.
+A bit of background: After the Jews were expelled from Spain in 1492 many moved to Central and Southeastern Europe in the Ottoman empire where they maintained strong ties to their Spanish and Ladino backgrounds and mostly prospered for centuries until World War II.

 Thessaloniki.
-We arrive in Greece’s second largest city in the midst of a wild rainstorm and plunging temperatures.
-(It’s freezing in May!)
+We arrive in Greece’s second largest city in the midst of a wild rainstorm and plunging temperatures in late May.
 Fortunately the skies clear to reveal a perfect rainbow – we take this as a sign for the religiosity into which we are about to plunge.

 Thessaloniki sits on a wide bay in the north Aegean that is a major shipping port as well as home to the country’s largest university.
 On a clear day you can see snowcapped Mt.
 Olympus – a national park – across the bay.
 We do a long introductory walk through the seafront promenade, visiting ancient churches with the golden glow of Byzantine mosaics, the recently discovered Roman ruins while building the brand new subway and a few remaining Ottoman buildings – former Hamams, bazaars, mosques repurposed but still prominent with their distinctive domed and red tiled roofs.
 Mention of Turks and Ottomans is still met with awkward silence: the Ottomans did not withdraw from northern Greece until 1912, and the forced and brutal population exchange between Greece and Turkey of 1923 (think Armenian genocide) is still family lore among many of the descendants of the nearly one million Greeks who survived the exodus from Turkey.
 Mindful of the long reach of this bitter history, we look for the joyful details of being someplace new.
 Scenes from Thessaloniki below: